Doineann/portable-vbox-vm/README.md

 - `📟 Run.cmd` -> runs the VM in immutable mode
 - `📟 RunMutable.cmd` -> runs the VM in mutable mode

+To prepare your VM for transfer to the removable medium:

-1. Copy the whole repository to any location on a removable drive.
+1. Copy **ALL** the files and folders of this repository to any location on a removable drive.

-2. Put your VM's files (`.vbox\.vdi\.vmdk` etc...) in the `📁 VM` folder.
+2. Make sure the VM has **no snapshots!** or that they have been merged.
+   > [!WARNING] Any remaining snapshots will end up being removed!!
+3. Make sure the VM has only has **1 harddisk** attached to **SATA port 0**.

-3. Modify the `📝 Config.ini` and enter the right information for your VM and setup:
+4. Modify the `📝 Config.ini` and enter the right information for your VM:

 ```bash
 VM_NAME=VirtualMachine